-- Upon enrollment each applicant is given the opportunity to register as an ongoing absentee voter through Safe at Home.
-(Should an applicant decline registration at that time, Safe at Home extends other opportunities for registration during the duration of their participation in the program.) - At least 60 days before an election or within two business days after the scheduling of a special election, all registered Safe at Home absentee voters are identified by the Safe at Home office. - OSS communicates to the appropriate election administrator of the jurisdiction the number of ballots needed for program participant voters whose records are not challenged.
-This communication is made without disclosing names or specific addresses of program participants. - The ballots are mailed to the Safe at Home office. - When Safe at Home receives a blank ballot, it is sent to the voter along with voting instructions, a tan ballot envelope, an absentee ballot return envelope and a postage-paid return envelope addressed to Safe at Home. - The voter returns the completed ballot to Safe at Home in the envelopes provided. - When the ballot is received, Safe at Home staff perform name, signature and identification number matches and determine whether the certificate on the absentee ballot signature envelope was properly completed. - The signature envelope with the voter's name and address is separated from the tan ballot envelope containing the absentee ballot. - The tan ballot envelope, which remains sealed at all times, is placed in an envelope containing a certification by staff that the ballot was cast by a Safe at Home participant, and whether the certificate on the absentee ballot signature envelope was properly completed.
+- Upon enrollment, each applicant has the opportunity to register as an ongoing absentee voter through Safe at Home.
+(Should an applicant decline registration at that time, Safe at Home extends other opportunities for registration during the duration of their participation in the program.) - At least 60 days before an election or within two business days after the scheduling of a special election, all registered Safe at Home absentee voters are identified by the Safe at Home office. - The Safe at Home office communicates to the appropriate county auditor the number of ballots needed for program participant voters whose records are not challenged.
+This communication is made without disclosing the names or specific addresses of program participants.
+Only jurisdiction information is shared. - The ballots are mailed to the Safe at Home office. - When Safe at Home receives a blank ballot, it is sent to the voter along with voting instructions, a tan ballot envelope, an absentee ballot return envelope, and a postage-paid return envelope addressed to Safe at Home. - The voter returns the completed ballot to Safe at Home in the envelopes provided. - When the ballot is received, Safe at Home staff performs name, signature, and identification number matches and determines whether the certificate on the absentee ballot signature envelope was properly completed. - The signature envelope with the voter's name and address is separated from the tan ballot envelope containing the absentee ballot. - The tan ballot envelope, which remains sealed at all times, is placed in an envelope containing a certification by staff that the ballot was cast by a Safe at Home participant, and whether the certificate on the absentee ballot signature envelope was properly completed.
 The certification envelope does not contain the participant voter's name or actual address, but it does contain the voter's local jurisdiction information. - The completed certification envelope is sent to the appropriate county auditor, who sends the ballot to the appropriate absentee ballot board.
 Election judges on the absentee ballot board are required to accept the ballot if the certification indicates the return envelope was properly completed.